lgondara/BCCR_model_documentation/model_doc_template.md

 Where the longformer segmentation model cannot find a specific segment and we use the entire report as the model input, we assign that report to the reportable class.
 This is done because during intitial investigation we found that the reports with missing xx section were almost all reportable.

-The impact of this approach is that if we use an input data of different format where the longformer model fails and the model ends up using the entire report, we might have a large number of falase positives.
+The impact of this approach is that if we use an input data of different format where the longformer model fails and the model ends up using the entire report, we might have a large number of false positives.

 Thresholding details if any: